-Due to the COVID-19 pandemic, the library is closed to the public.
-The library currently offers curbside holds pickup, printing, copying and faxing.
-The meeting room is not available for booking.
-Customer access to PCs and the book sale are discontinued until further notice.
-We are not accepting donations of books, videos or other materials, at this time.
+The library is currently open to the public and also offers curbside holds pickup, printing, copying and faxing.
+The meeting room is available for booking.
+We no longer accept donations of books, videos or other materials.

 There are 8 computers for customer use.

 Building features include a lively teen corner and children's bay window area.

 There is one meeting room which seats 75.

 The stained glass window was paid for by donations from the community.

 The Collinsville Library is the oldest library building within the Tulsa City-County Library and the only remaining Carnegie Library in Tulsa County.
 In 1903, a group of Collinsville women formed the Comedy of Errors Book Club.
 As their first order of business, the group adopted a project to fund a library for the town.
 The first books were donated by a Methodist Church organization and were kept in the home of Comedy of Errors Book Club founder, Mrs. J.A.
 Tyner.
 The books were moved to several locations in downtown Collinsville until 1911, when the books found a permanent home in a room on the second floor floor of the new City Hall.
 Members of the COE Club held teas, talent shows, and benefits to purchase books for the library.
 They even had a "book shower" which brought in books from women's groups all over the state.